tidalcycles/tidal-doc/docs/getting-started/windows_install.md

 ## Automatic installation

-This method uses the package manager Chocolatey and will install everything you need, including required dependencies.
+This method uses the package manager [Chocolatey](https://chocolatey.org/) and will install everything you need, including required dependencies.
 Please note that this is a significant install process and takes time, but in the end all components will be ready for use.
 The installer assumes that these aren't installed already.
-If you do have some components already (SuperCollider, SuperDirt, etc) it is recommended to use Manual install steps for the remaining components.
+If you do have some components (SuperCollider, SuperDirt, etc) it is recommended to use Manual install steps for the remaining components (see below).

 Components installed via Chocolatey package manager:
 - [git](https://git-scm.com/)